Microsoft Azure HDInsight¶

 Deprecated Support for HDInsight is Deprecated and will be removed in a future Dataiku DSS release.
 We recommend that users plan a migration toward a Kubernetes-based infrastructure.

 Azure HDInsight is a fully-managed offering that provides Hadoop and Spark clusters, and related technologies, on the Microsoft Azure cloud.
 HDInsight is a cloud distribution of the Hadoop components based on the Hortonworks Data Platform (HDP), with a default filesystem configured either in Azure Blob Storage or Azure Data Lake.

 DSS has been tested on the following HDInsight configurations:

 - HDInsight “Hadoop” clusters version 3.5 and 3.6

-- Connecting DSS to a domain-joined HDInsight cluster is not supported
+- Connecting DSS to a domain-joined HDInsight cluster (Enterprise Security Package) is not supported

-- Multi-user security is not supported on HDInsight
+- User isolation is not supported on HDInsight

 Connecting Dataiku DSS to Azure HDInsight¶